mrousavy/react-native-vision-camera/docs/docs/ERRORS.md

 ## Why?

 Since the Camera library is quite big, there is a lot that can "go wrong".
-The react-native-vision-camera library provides thoroughly typed errors to help you quickly identify the cause and fix the problem.
+The VisionCamera library provides thoroughly typed errors to help you quickly identify the cause and fix the problem.

 ```ts
 switch (error.code) {